 If you are approaching menopause or are already experiencing symptoms, your first step is a simple blood test to check your hormone levels.
 Once you know what is happening, you can take the right course of action for you and your body.

 For advice on any aspect of estrogen replacement therapy, see one of our doctors at our bioidentical hormones clinics today!
-We have clinics in Austin, College Station, Round Rock and San Antonio, Texas.
+Locate a Natural Bio Health Clinic near you.